Georgina Ward (actress): Acting career

 Ward studied at the Sorbonne in Paris.
 Her early acting career was nurtured by Vivien Leigh and she had a number of “walk on” parts with the Royal Shakespeare Company.
-Among her leading roles on stage was in Strindberg’s Miss Julie in London in 1965.
-During the 1960s and into the 70s, she appeared in episodes (mostly extant) of a number of popular British TV series, often in nefarious roles, and also in films.
+In 1963 Ward appeared in the stage adaptation of Anthony Powell's first novel, Afternoon Men, which led to friendship with the author and eventually his dedication of his novel, The Military Philosophers, to Ward.
+Among her leading roles on stage was Strindberg’s Miss Julie in London in 1965.
+During the 1960s and early 1970s, she appeared in episodes (mostly extant) of a number of popular British TV series, often in nefarious roles, and also in films.
 Her first movie, in 1963, was the espionage thriller The Man Who Finally Died with Stanley Baker and Peter Cushing.
-In 1966, at the height of “Swinging London”, Ward’s appearance as Celia Toms, trendy wife of a veterinary surgeon, in Anglia TV’s rural soap opera Weavers Green helped briefly to raise its national profile.
+At the height of “Swinging London,” Ward’s appearance as Celia Toms, trendy wife of a veterinary surgeon, in Anglia TV’s rural soap opera Weavers Green helped raise its national profile.
+The series ended in September 1966, with Celia and her vet husband returning to London in the final episode.
 As such she was the cover star of the TV Times on 16 July 1966 (during the finals of the FIFA World Cup in England).